justquick/django-activity-stream/docs/source/streams.rst

     class MyActionManager(ActionManager):

         @stream
-        def mystream(self, object, verb='posted', time=None):
+        def mystream(self, obj, verb='posted', time=None):
             if time is None:
                 time = datetime.now()
-            return object.actor_actions.filter(verb = verb, timestamp__lte = time)
+            return obj.actor_actions.filter(verb = verb, timestamp__lte = time)

-This defines a manager with one stream which filters actions by verb and timestamp.
+This defines a manager with one custom stream which filters for 'posted' actions by verb and timestamp.

 Now that stream is available directly on the ``Action`` manager through ``Action.objects.mystream`` or from the ``GenericRelation`` on any actionable model instance.